 - they think it is all too much, that it will take too long and/or that it is too late?

 A counsellor will recognise such commonly felt difficulties and barriers and assist clients to explore such concerns.
 They may be surprised at how well problems are recognised and understood.
 It is never- ever- ever too late to work on any difficulty or to work towards healing wounds that remain from a long time ago and hurt us still.

 Maps & Directions

 |Face to face counselling:||Yes|

-Weekdays; Early morning & evening sessions also available.
+Weekdays; early morning & evening sessions also possible in Oakham or Peterborough.